Test Types

 Relationship Between Types

-Pattern 1: Shared Configuration - PBIT generates whitelist/baseline - CBIT monitors against that baseline - Example: USB/PCI whitelists
+Shared Whitelist Pattern: - PBIT generates baseline (detect current hardware) - CBIT monitors against baseline (detect changes) - Example: pbit_usb_whitelist / cbit_usb_whitelist

-Pattern 2: Same Checks, Different Timing - Both use same thresholds - PBIT checks once, CBIT monitors continuously - Example: CPU, memory, disk usage
+Shared Threshold Pattern: - Both use same threshold values - PBIT checks once at boot, CBIT monitors continuously - Example: pbit_cpu_usage / cbit_cpu_usage

 Choosing the Right Test Type